 We have an iCandy Peach, which steers well and looks good.
 I could put one bag of shopping and my changing bag in the basket below and it’s sturdy.
 However, my son seems much happier in the Ocarro, because he can easily see what’s going on around him.
 The Ocarro folds down with the seat attached and has some additional handy features, including a cup holder and a very generous basket which comfortably holds two large bags of shopping, as well as my changing bag.

 What age is the Mamas & Papas Ocarro pushchair suitable for?

 The Ocarro pushchair lies flat so it can be used from birth.
 You also have the option of using a carrycot.

 What do you think of the carrycot?

-I really didn’t like the carrycot attachment.
-From twelve weeks of age, my son started to feel uncomfortable in there, because he couldn’t see what was happening around him.
+The carrycot is good quality and easy to fit, but my baby started to feel uncomfortable in there from 3-4 months, because he couldn’t see what was happening around him.
 As a result, he cried and kicked his legs, pulling carrycot cover off as it’s only held on with press-studs.
 I felt that this was quite impractical and that a zip fastening would have been better.

 Despite the carrycot being easy to attach to the chassis, it has a low fit, meaning that I couldn’t access the basket below, which is very impractical.

 Another disadvantage of the carrycot is that it isn’t very long, but it’s still bulky, so we were unable to fit it in the boot of our car.
 This meant we had to put it in the back seat–something that would be troublesome for people who have more than one child.

 What do you think of the seat unit?